Team-About/big-pootential/README.md

 <b>Edward Cook</b>: Theres nothing more life affirming than brewing a nice poo all day, taking the weight off be sitting on the toilet, and then squeezing out a hoggie.

+During our friendship we have mainly spoken about our poos, this lead to the idea of turning our love for poo into a card game.
+After much descussion we decided to go for it, what have we got to lose?!
+We have tested prototypes of Big Pootential and we think now is the time to start putting it out to the world.

+We enjoy playing Big Pootential and we hope you will too!

 ## Rewards